dbrant/ftape/README.md

 * `insert_parallel.sh` for when you have a drive connected to the parallel port.
 This script might show warnings when loading, but ignore them and check `dmesg` for the true state of the driver.
 (And make sure your parallel port is configured for ECP in your BIOS.)

 Once all of this is done, and the kernel modules are loaded without errors, you can interact with the tape device files, e.g. `/dev/nqft0`, `/dev/rawqft0` and so on.
 You can proceed to dump the data from a tape using a command like: `dd if=/dev/nrawqft0 of=out.bin bs=10240`

+## Troubleshooting

+Make generous use of `dmesg` and look at the log messages therein.
+Use the `ft_tracings` module parameter to increase the verbosity of the messages to narrow down any issues.